Skip to content Skip to footer

 My mission on this site is to help you discover the wonders of our planet, encounter its wildlife, explore its archaeological marvels, and discover its astonishing variety of cultures - always respectfully and responsibly.

 In addition, you will find practical travel advice, so you too can quickly become travel-smart, and also master various outdoor activities related to adventure travel and exploration.
+You will also get to learn a great deal about the wildlife that call our planet home.
 And finally, I teach you how to take great pictures during your trips!

 As a result, a large part of the content on this site is about nature/outdoors-related activities and guides.
+You will find a large wildlife section where I am sure you will learn many new fascinating things about animals – and this is precisely what makes it so amazing: to actually know and understand what you are looking at when you encounter wildlife.
 I sometimes like to publish travel itineraries, and culture or archaeology-related articles as well.

 In addition, I wanted to include a trip planning section.
-After all, I have been planning and going on independent travels for more than 15 years, I certainly developed some travel skills and I wanted to share them with you.
+After all, I have been planning and going on independent travels for more than 18 years, I certainly developed some travel skills and I wanted to share them with you.
+I also use this section to share more general travel advice that is not necessarily related to adventure travel, but can be useful for any traveler.

 I am also very keen on photography.
 I feel it is a crucial element of any trip.
 And well, many things and landscapes we encounter while traveling are just SO photogenic.
 Over the years, my experience grew, my equipment improved and my techniques evolved.

 Travel pics are great, but how to explore a place with a static, limited image?
 Panoramic photography and virtual tours are the answer!
-Virtual tours are a cool feature of this site, and there is a whole virtual tour collection you can explore.
-If you want to try creating panoramic images, I help you get your feet wet with an easy-to-follow tutorial on how to create your own panoramas.
+Virtual tours are a cool feature of this site, and you can them in some of my travel articles.

 So in a nutshell, if: